cgencer/EQueue-docs/02-Game-Overview.md

 - Reserved and not used emotile & event-cards will be discarded without applying their benefits.
 - Players draw a next set of 6 cards and each player takes 16 crystals from their storage.
 - Players discard one of their persona cards, while keeping the narrative tiles idle.
+- Decide on the new player order by the number of clear crystals in reverse order.
+If tie occurs, the player with the shorter queue has precedence.